 Maundy Thursday is named after the New Commandment:

-“Most scholars agree that the English word Maundy in that name for the day is derived through Middle English, and Old French mandé, from the Latin mandatum, the first word of the phrase “Mandatum novum do vobis ut diligatis invicem sicut dilexi vos” (“A new commandment I give unto you, That ye love one another; as I have loved you”)”3
+“Most scholars agree that the English word Maundy in that name for the day is derived through Middle English, and Old French mandé, from the Latin mandatum, the first word of the phrase “Mandatum novum do vobis ut diligatis invicem sicut dilexi vos” (“A new commandment I give unto you, That ye love one another; as I have loved you”)”2

 The name of this day bears the mark of His command.
 Isn’t it time our lives were marked by it as well?
 Many churches have a Good Friday service during which they remember our Lord’s crucifixion.
-Perhaps a Maundy Thursday service should be considered as a time during which Christians in a local church would commit themselves anew to humble service for one another and to laying-down-life love for one another.
+Perhaps a Maundy Thursday service could be considered as a time during which Christians in a local church commit themselves anew to humble service for one another and to laying-down-life love for one another.

 Ichthus (the ΙΧΘΥΣ) Wheel in Ephesus: public domain via Wikipedia.